tfabris/BlueGigaEmpeg/README.txt

 The USB connector on the Arduino, which is accessible from the outside of the BlueGigaEmpeg module enclosure, is normally left disconnected.
-It is only used for debugging and for uploading the latest Arduino code to the BlueGigaEmpeg module.
-See the section titled "Debug Bluetooth Connection if needed" for more details.
+It is only used for debugging, and for uploading the latest Arduino code to the BlueGigaEmpeg module.
+See the section titled "Debug Bluetooth Connection if needed" for more details on how to use the connector for debugging.

 Arduino power connector: The Arduino has a 5.5mm barrel plug connector for power.
 Do not use this connector.
 Power the BlueGigaEmpeg module only from the